Abhi94N/infra/README.md

             I0725 11:22:06.566255   16433 alb.go:80] ALB resource names will be prefixed with 2f92da62
             I0725 11:22:06.645910   16433 alb.go:163] Starting AWS ALB Ingress controller

-9. Open the _**jupyter-ingress.config.yaml**_ and update the internet facing subnets in your vpc
+4. Open the _**jupyter-ingress.config.yaml**_ and update the internet facing subnets in your vpc
-10. in the console update the subnets with the following tags
+5.  in the console update the subnets with the following tags
     *   `kubernetes.io/cluster/$CLUSERNAME: shared`
     *   `kubernetes.io/role/internal-elb: 1 or empty`
-    *   `kubernetes.io/role/alb-ingress: 1 or empty`
     *   `kubernetes.io/role/elb: 1 or empty`
-11. Create a new record by providing a hostname with a valid host zone in Route53
+6. Create a new record by providing a hostname with a valid host zone in Route53
-12. Run the _**jupyter-ingress.yaml**_ file
+7. Run the _**jupyter-ingress.yaml**_ file
     * `kubectl apply -f jupyterhub/jupyter-ingress.yaml`
-13. Verify alb-ingress-controller creates appropriate sources
+8. Verify alb-ingress-controller creates appropriate sources
     * `kubectl logs -n kube-system $(kubectl get po -n kube-system | egrep -o 'alb-ingress[a-zA-Z0-9-]+') | grep 'jupyterhub\/jupyterhub'`
-14. Check the events of the ingress to see what events have occurred
+9. Check the events of the ingress to see what events have occurred
     * `kubectl describe ing -n jupyterhub jupyterhub`

 ## 4) External DNS Setup